The New Seven Wonders of the World!

 Corcovado is accessible by van or train.
 The van has several boarding points and will take you to Corcovado.
 Many tourists prefer the rack railway that departs from Cosme Velho to Corcovado because it is a traditional and stunning ride through the forest.

 A miniature electric train chugs its way on a journey through the Tijuca Forest from Cosme Velho to the foot of the statue.
 You will enjoy this ride that offers a stunning view of Rio including the Tijuca Forest, spread out beneath the statute.
 Grab a seat on the right side of the compartment for the best view.
-If you wish to go by car then you can stop at the Emperor and the Dona Marta observation decks along the way and enjoy the scenery from these vantage points.

 Timing your trip